Berstv/Senyas/README.md

 - providing real-time speech-to-text and text-to-speech translation, Senyas enables natural conversation between individuals of differing abilities.
 The app promotes inclusivity and deeper human connection.

 # About Us
  - Senyas was developed by Yboa, Berio, Obong, Bacsal to improve access and engagement between the deaf/mute and hearing communities.
-Our goal is to Two-way communication the normal person and Deaf-Mute or Deaf Persons
+Our goal is to Two-way communication the normal person and Deaf-Mute or Deaf Person.